Sahith-J/CodeClause-Movie-Recommendation-System/README.md

-# CodeClause-Movie-Recommendation-System
+# Movie-Recommendation-System

-The CodeClause Movie Recommendation System is a Jupyter Notebook (`.ipynb`) file that demonstrates the implementation of a movie recommendation system using collaborative filtering.
+The Movie Recommendation System is a Jupyter Notebook (`.ipynb`) file that demonstrates the implementation of a movie recommendation system using collaborative filtering.
 This system suggests movies to users based on their previous ratings and the ratings of similar users.

 ## Overview
 The `CodeClause-Movie-Recommendation-System.ipynb` notebook provides step-by-step instructions and code examples to build and evaluate a movie recommendation system.
 The notebook covers the following main sections: